RedPrez16/RedPrez16/README.md

 - An Android enthusiast

-- Current Device: iPhone 12 Pro Max
+- Current Device: Google Pixel 7 Pro

 - Interested in Android and Linux related stuff.